 Move the Model Layer Into the Background Document

-Now, merge both the subject and the Color Fill layer, then convert it into a Smart Object so you can keep it editable.
+Now, merge both the subject and the Color Fill layer, then convert it into a Smart Object.

 Click-and-drag your subject over to the Background’s tab and adjust the scale of the layer as needed.